cs334s24/Mirrulations_Search/README.md

 Application:

-We have established a system in which a front-end React-based search utility utilizes a Flask API and give back results from a Mongo database.
+We have established a system in which a front-end React-based search utility utilizes a Flask API and gives back results from a Mongo database.

 ![system](https://i.ibb.co/grvd3Y2/architecture.png)